 7.3 In no way shall an IICT member disparage, nor publicly criticize another IICT member.

-7.4 All IICT members shall endeavour to obtain and maintain Public Liability Insurance within six months of becoming and IICT member.
+7.4 All IICT members shall endeavour to obtain and maintain Public Liability Insurance within three months of becoming and IICT member.
 Public Liability Insurance can be obtained through our recommended broker or another provider at the discretion of the member and obtained to an appropriate level for the practitioner concerned under the provisions and protocols of the practitioners’ profession.

 7.5 All IICT members shall maintain their knowledge and professional skills required under the guidelines of the members profession.